medwatt/Notes/Linux/README.md

     # <<< conda initialize <<<
     ```

-#### Useful commands for managing environments
+#### Managing environments

 Miniconda creates a `base` environment by default.
+For some reason, even when
+you download and install the latest version, the `conda` version you get is
+already out of date.

+- To update `conda` in the `base` environment: `conda update -n base -c defaults conda`

-The only thing I install in
+The only thing I install in the `base` environment is `jupyter lab` so that
-the `base` environment is `jupyter lab` so that I don't have to install it in
-all other environments.
+I don't have to install it in all other environments.

 - To install jupyter lab: `conda install -c conda-forge jupyterlab`

-I now create environments with different packages.
+Let's now start create a new environment and install some packages.

-- For example, to create an environment called `work`: `conda create -n work`
+- To create a new environment: `conda create -n <environment_name>`
-- To remove an environment call `work`: `conda remove --name work --all`
-- Activate environment: `conda activate work`
+- Activate the environment: `conda activate <environment_name>`
-- Install packages in this environment: `conda install -c conda-forge <packages...>`
+- Install packages in the environment: `conda install -c conda-forge <list of packages>`
 - Install the `ipykernel` to use environment with `jupyter lab`: `conda install ipykernel`
-- Make kernel discoverable (the files will be placed in `~/.local/share/jupyter/kernels/`): `ipython kernel install --user --name=work`
+- Make the kernel discoverable: `ipython kernel install --user --name=<environment_name>`
+    - This places some files in `~/.local/share/jupyter/kernels/`
 - Deactivate environment: `conda deactivate`

+Other useful stuff:

-- After installing packages, you can remove the downloaded files by running: `conda clean -a`
+- After installing packages, you can remove the installation files by running: `conda clean -a`
+- To delete an environment called `work`: `conda remove --name work --all`

+#### matplotlib interractive plots

+- `sudo pacman -S python-pyqt5`
+- Install in the environment you want to use: `mamba install ipympl`
+- Install matplotlib jupyter lab extension.

 ## System